 “Samson is really a great name for an elephant,” stated Mike McClure, general curator and elephant manager at the Zoo.
 “Right now, he is more like a Sammy, but as he matures he will certainly grow into his new name.”
 Born on March 19, 2008, weighing 285 pounds, Samson is a healthy active calf who is gaining 2 ½ pounds a day.
 “At this rate, he is going to be a big boy by the time he grows up,” continued McClure.

 The Maryland Zoo has a long history of exhibiting and caring for elephants.
 While the Zoo was created by an Act of the Maryland General Assembly in 1876, the Zoo didn’t have an elephant for many years.
 The Zoo opened its first elephant house in the 1920s and its first resident was an Asian elephant named Mary Anne.
 She was purchased with monies collected by Baltimore City school children.
 In 1985, the Zoo opened a new and greatly expanded elephant facility in its African Journey section.
 While designed to offer more space and improved housing for the elephants, this new exhibit and barn also were designed with vision and intent to be utilized as a breeding facility.
-Two of the Zoo’s current African elephant residents, Anna and Dolly, moved into the new barn and have led the way into the progressive elephant program that the Zoo has today.
-They were joined in December of 2007 by Tuffy and a pregnant Felix, who arrived to the Zoo from a sanctuary in Arkansas.
+One of the Zoo’s current African elephant residents, Anna, moved into the new barn and led the way into the progressive elephant program that the Zoo has today.
+She was joined in December of 2007 by Tuffy and a pregnant Felix, who arrived to the Zoo from a sanctuary in Arkansas.